Filter by Category:

 The power in the writing traits is that they can organize dozens of writing skills into one of six categories.
 This helps streamline all facets of writing instruction and assessment.

 However, the hard part is knowing which skills go with which traits.
 Here’s a resource that may help.
 Download a breakdown of the K-12 writing standards, sorted by the Six Traits of Writing.
-Within each page of the download, the skills (as noted in grade level standards) are listed that correspond with the particular writing trait, identified at the top of the page.
+Within each page of the download, the skills (as noted in grade-level standards) are listed that correspond with the particular writing trait, identified at the top of the page.
+(How to read this document.)

 - Common Core State Standards organized by the 6 Traits